-How to Hydrate Like a Boss
+How to: Hydrate Like a Boss!

-So let’s chat about how to tell if you’re dehydrated + how to hydrate effectively for class!
+So let’s chat about how to tell if you’re dehydrated + how to hydrate effectively for class:

 Signs of dehydration often include fatigue, dizziness, muscle cramping, headaches, brain fog, nausea, rapid heart rate and fainting.
+If you are experiencing any of these in class, during a workout or in daily life, your body is trying to tell you something!

-HOW TO HYDRATE
+HOW TO HYDRATE:

 Hydration is an all-day event (Sorry, guzzling water right before class is a rookie mistake😅)